RLL24187/final-project-graphics/README.md

 *Development Log*

-5/28/2020
+Thursday, 5/28/2020
+* Kayla:
-* Kayla: Wrote the code for add_wedge and add_pyramid
+  * Wrote the code for add_wedge and add_pyramid
+* Rachel:
+  * Wrote the code for add_cylinder